 - Guzman y Gomez: Tucked in the basement of the Tanjong Pagar MRT, cheap and nice burritos (S).
 I know, it’s not very local, but great for a quick cheap fix.

-- Maxwell Food Centre: Famous hawker centre (which is why half the people there are tourists) but if you ask me it’s not actually a very good one… Prefer the East Coast Lagoon or Old Airport rd or Chinatown one.
+- Maxwell Food Centre: Famous hawker centre, Tian Kee chicken rice is the star here, not as many vegetarian options as Amoy though.
+I generally prefer the East Coast Lagoon or Old Airport rd or Chinatown one.
 (S)

 - Amoy Food Centre: Another hawker centre with good curry puffs and a Michelin-recommended beef noodle soup.
 Crowded at lunch on weekdays and not open on weekends, so pick a late afternoon time or early morning to get there.
 (S)

 - Difficult to avoid this one, it is the Champs-Elysées/Fifth Avenue/Oxford Street of Singapore.
 Big malls, lots of people on the weekend, overpriced restaurants, but hey, it’s a classic.
-Also an Apple Store that just opened, designed by Foster and Partners with nice indoor vegetation.
+Also an Apple Store designed by Foster and Partners with nice indoor vegetation.

 - Kinokuniya at Takashimaya: In the 4th floor of Takashimaya you will find this big bookstore which has tons of comics, books, souvenirs and others.